 The Applied Software Development Associate Certificate requires a total commitment of over 1,000 hours for most students.

 Start with just one course, COMP 1409 - Introduction to Software Development 1 and achieve 70% or better.
-This will determine if you have an aptitude for writing code, if you do not receive at least 70% then you should consider other education.
+This will determine if you have an aptitude for writing code.
+If you do not receive at least 70% then you should repeat COMP 1409 before attempting COMP 1451 or consider other education.

 Do not attempt to take COMP 1409 and COMP 1451 simultaneously.